 4.4.
 Program Evaluation: The USBE and USBR shall work in close cooperation in developing, implementing, and evaluating the concurrent enrollment program.

 5.1.
-Student Status: Students must be enrolled in, and counted in the average daily membership of, a Utah public high school and have high school student status before and throughout enrollment in concurrent enrollment courses.
+Student Status: Students must be enrolled in, and counted in the average daily membership of, a Utah public school and have high school student status before and throughout enrollment in concurrent enrollment courses.
+Students must complete contractual basis concurrent enrollment courses prior to their high school graduation or participation in high school graduation exercises.
 Students who have received a diploma, whose class has graduated from high school, or who have participated in graduation exercises are not eligible to participate in the concurrent enrollment program.
-Students shall complete contractual concurrent enrollment courses prior to their high school graduation or participation in high school graduation exercises.

 5.2.
 Eligibility Requirements: USHE institutions and LEAs shall jointly establish student eligibility requirements.
-To predict a successful experience, these requirements may include, among others:
+To predict a successful experience, institutions and LEAs may require:

 5.2.2. a grade point average, ACT score, or a placement score which predicts success (generally considered to be a “B” average or ACT score of 22 or higher);

 5.2.4. approval of high school and college officials;

 5.2.5. appropriate placement assessments for courses such as mathematics and English;